yashraj-shitole/yashraj-shitole/README.md

 ## <div align="center">I'm Yashraj, a full-stack freelance developer 👨‍💻 </div>

-- 🔭 I’m currently pursuing a Post Graduation Diploma in Advanced Computing from CDAC.
+- 🔭 I’m currently pursuing PG Diploma in Advanced Computing from CDAC.

 - 🌱 Skilled in weaving web magic with a knack for crafting stunning and functional websites.